Search API Connector Documentation

 Import Coinmap Data to Google Sheets

-Coinmap is a service that keeps track of crypto ATMs and vendors across the world.
+Coinmap is an interesting service that keeps track of crypto ATMs and vendors across the world.
 You don't need to create an account to pull data, so let's jump right in!

-- API Root:
+- Part 4: API Documentation

-6. Please note that the “created_on" column contains time values that are in a format known as Unix Epoch Time.
+Coinmap's "created_on" column contains time values that are in a format known as Unix Epoch Time.
 You can convert this to human-readable time by entering the following formula into the neighboring cell:

 =F2/86400+date(1970,1,1).
 After entering the formula, you can double click the small blue box in the bottom-right corner of the cell to apply that formula to the entire column.